 Fish-wrapper calls for feds to retire ‘Squaw Peak’

 When the daily ran a lengthy article last week on the five year memorial commemorating Lori Piestewa, it was clear this revival regarding the name of Phoenix’s popular mountain, would not be far behind.
-Piestewa died in 2003 while serving in the armed forces in Iraq.
+Piestewa, the first American Indian woman to die in combat, lost her life in 2003 while serving in the armed forces in Iraq.

 The U.S. Board on Geographic Names now enters the picture with an April 10, 2008 vote which, if passed, would authorize the name be used on maps and other federal publication.

 This interesting historical revisionism is included in today‘s front page article: Five years ago, Gov. Janet Napolitano and others successfully convinced a state panel to waive its own five-year waiting period to adopt the name Piestewa Peak.